How does Revelation 21:4 speak to us?

 Week 35: End of August / early September

 One of the Giancarlo Spannacini's favorite songs in the Italian Nazarene hymnal was number 137, "Non più Morte, Non più Duolo" (No more death; no more pain)

-When I gave time in the Florence, Italy church services for people in the congregation to select a favorite song or chorus, inevitably Giancarlo would immediately be saying, "Centotrentasette" (one hundred and thirty seven).
+When I gave time in the church services in Florence, Italy for people in the congregation to select a favorite song or chorus, inevitably Giancarlo would immediately call out, "Centotrentasette" (one hundred and thirty seven).

 It's a song about heaven based on Revelation 21:4.
 One of the verses has a phrase which says, "no more death, no more pain for the redeemed of the Lord."
 In fact, it's from this phrase that the song gets its title.

 I think Giancarlo had a special reason for wanting to sing this song often.
-You see, he suffered from an hereditary muscular disease which was slowly destroying his body and would end in premature death.
+He suffered from an hereditary muscular disease which was slowly destroying his body and would end in premature death.
 At 40 years of age, he walked with great difficulty (usually leaning on his mother Olga) and his speech was impaired.

 But Giancarlo knew he was a child of the King.
 And he knew that one day this old world -- which is so full of death, of disease, of sorrow, of pain -- will pass away to be replaced by a perfect new world.
 Giancarlo planned to be a part of that glorious new earth.

 Years ago, my favorite Christian musical had a song based on Revelation 21:4.
 It's a part of "This Same Jesus," a cooperative effort of the musical geniuses of Paul Skiles and Paul Mickelson.

 When that nearly 1,000 voice youth choir arrived at the description of heaven from Revelation 21 and began to sing, "There will be no sorrow over there... there will be no dying over there."
 I found myself weeping with anticipation and joy and thankfulness along with the rest of the congregation.